uzdun/CodeableModels/docsrc/source/08_combining_object_class_and_meta_model.rst

 *********************************************

 Many models are defined as class models.
 Sometimes object models are derived from class models.
-In other cases, only a meta-model is defined.
+In other cases, a meta-model is defined.
 In some of these cases a class model is derived from it, and used only as an instance model of the meta-model, as in the previous meta-modelling examples.
 For modelling tasks, where a class and instance level need to be combined, the decision to model with class and object models  or meta-class and class instance models depends on the nature of the modelling task at hand.
 It also depends on available modelling means.
-For example, if stereotype instances are needed at the instance level, a meta-model needs to be used at the class level.
+For example, if stereotype instances shall be applied, the respective stereotypes need to be defined in a meta-model first.
+As we have seen, we can then model classes at the instance-level (depicted as an object diagram) or at the class-model-level (depicted as an class diagram).

 In some cases, we want to model at all three levels.
 That is, we derive a meaningful class instance level from a meta-model, but also use class features such as class association, inheritance, and attributes at the class